 Better if you want to be able to increase your savings and income without finding a new career.
 Turn some of these tips into daily habits.
 Not only will they help you save money, but many of them will help you lead a healthier life, both physically and mentally.

-If you are unsure of how to create new habits. check out this simple 8 step guide to creating new habits that last.
+If you are unsure of how to create new habits. check out this simple 8-step guide to creating new habits that last.

-Make sure that you review your finances on a regular basis, and stay on top of current sales/income while also limited your unnecessary spending.
+Make sure that you review your finances on a regular basis, and stay on top of current sales/income while also limiting your unnecessary spending.
 If you live below your means, you will be able to accrue wealth over time.
 It is just up to you how aggressive you want to be. in making your money work for you.